February 03, 2023

 After roaming about in wild animal skins, Gilgamesh decides to seek out Utnapishtim (meaning the Faraway), who is one of the few to survive the Great Flood and thus holds the secret of immortality.

 Gilgamesh crosses a mountain pass, where he kills lions and dons clothing made of their skins.
 He then comes to a tunnel which crosses under the twin peaks of Mount Mashu, at the far end of the earth.
-There he faces two scorpion monsters--seemingly a married couple--who allow him to pass only because the wife is sympathetic to his cause.
+There he faces two scorpion monsters who allow him to pass only because one of them is sympathetic to his cause.

-After many hours, he emerges from the tunnel just in time: it is the pathway of the sun as it returns to the east, and Gilgamesh would be burned up if he lagged behind.
+After many hours, he emerges from the tunnel just in time: it is the pathway of the sun as it returns to the east, and Gilgamesh would have been burned up if he had lagged behind.
 He comes out in a garden of the gods filled with bejeweled trees.

 Approaching an inn at the edge of the sea, he encounters Siduri, an "alewife," who mistakes him for a criminal because of his disheveled condition.
 After he tells her his purpose, she sends him to Urshanabi the ferryman.

-Urshanabi has some "stone things" to aid him--it is never explained what they are, whether talismans, or creatures, or what--and in an equally unexplained rage, Gilgamesh destroys them.
-This makes the crossing more difficult, but Urshanabi decides to push the boat across the poisoned sea using 120 wooden poles.
+Urshanabi has some "stone things" to aid him and, in a rage, Gilgamesh destroys them.
+This makes the crossing more difficult, but Urshanabi enlists Gilgamesh to push the boat across the poisoned sea using 300 wooden poles to travel 120 double-furlongs.

-Meeting Utnapishtim, Gilgamesh hears the story of the Great Flood from his perspective, a story very much like that of Noah in the Bible.
+Meeting Utnapishtim, Gilgamesh hears the story of the Great Flood from his perspective, a story with similarities to that of Noah in the Bible.
 Utnapishtim says Gilgamesh's search is fruitless: All men (save perhaps himself) will die.
 Happiness lies in accepting that fate.

 In the end, Gilgamesh returns to Uruk, a sadder, wiser, and more benevolent ruler.